c-blake/cligen/README.md

 ---

-If a proc parameter has no explicit default value, it becomes required input, but the syntax for input is the same as for optional values.
-So, in the below
+If a proc parameter has no *explicit* default value (via `=`) then it becomes required, but the input syntax is the same as for optional values.
+So, in
 ```nim
 proc fun(myRequired: float, mynums: seq[int], foo=1, verb=false) =
   discard          # Of course, real code would have real work here